buildingblocs/2023/events/march-conference/index-en.md

 Capping off the March Conference will be a contest, but one that might catch some off guard.
 Unlike the classic Hackathon adopted in the June Conference, we will instead be organising our very own "Hackathon" for open-source ー Starvation.
 It's an open source gamified coding platform inspired by [CodeCombat](https://codecombat.com/), with the gameplay influenced by [BattleCats](https://battlecats.club/en/series/battlecats/).
-Solve coding challenges applying your Python and data skills from the workshops for a beginner progression!
+Solve coding challenges by applying your Python and data skills from the workshops for a beginner progression!

 ## Schedule